epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

   :scale: 50 %
   :alt: WinSCP file upload

-7. Contact a Data Manager (datasharing@mrc-epid.cam.ac.uk) and let them know that you need files copies from your “upload” folder to your project folder.
+7. Contact a Data Manager (srcpdata@mrc-epid.cam.ac.uk) and let them know that you need files copies from your “upload” folder to your project folder.
 They will check the files, copy them to your project folder if all is OK and notify you that the files are available or advise what changes are needed.

 .. _SFTP-download:
 Example of downloading files using WinSCP